Google workers in 10 countries just formed a global union to keep Alphabet in check

 This coalition is made up of 13 unions spread across 10 countries including the United States, Germany, Switzerland, Denmark, Ireland, the United Kingdom, Italy, Finland, Sweden, and Belgium.

-Alpha Global shares some goals with its older brother AWU.
-AWU’s aim, however, solely focuses on activism–getting Google to change the ways it does some business that is ethically questionable.
+Alpha Global shares some goals with its older brother AWU, whose aim focuses on activism—getting Google to change the ways it does some business that is ethically questionable.
 However, Alpha Global goes a step forward.
 While the new global union will seek to change ethically questionable operations and projects at Google, it also aims to achieve collecting bargaining power to strengthen the workplace rights of Google employees.

 In a press release announcing the new union, Alpha Global acknowledged the many innovations Google has brought to the tech industry.
-However, Alpha Global says those technical innovations aren’t the only things Google has unleashed:
+But it says those technical innovations aren’t the only things Google has unleashed:

 Unfortunately, Alphabet is also a creator of inequalities, implicated in sexual harassment and oppression of sexual minorities and people of colour.